kaldi-asr/kaldi/egs/icsi/README.txt

     in Proc IEEE ICASSP, 2003, pp. 364-367

-ICSI data did not come with any pre-defined splits for train/valid/test sets as it was mostly used as a training data for NIST RT evaluations.
-Some portions of unrelased ICSI data (as a part of corpora) can be found in, for example, NIST RT04 amd RT05 evaluation sets.
+ICSI data did not come with any pre-defined splits for train/valid/eval sets as it was mostly used as a training material for NIST RT evaluations.
+Some portions of unrelased ICSI data (as a part of this corpora) can be found in, for example, NIST RT04 amd RT05 evaluation sets.

-This recipe, however, to be self-contained factors out development and evaluation sets in a way to minimise the speaker-overlap between different partitions.
-This recipe follows [4] where dev and eval sets use {Bmr021 and Bns00} and {Bmr013, Bmr018 and Bro021}, respectively.
+This recipe, however, to be self-contained factors out development and evaluation sets in a way to minimise the speaker-overlap between different partitions, and to avoid known issues with available recordings during evaluation.
+This recipe follows [4] where dev and eval sets are making use of {Bmr021, Bns00} and {Bmr013, Bmr018, Bro021}, respectively.

 [4] S Renals and P Swietojanski, Neural networks for distant speech recognition.
     in Proc IEEE HSCMA 2014 pp. 172-176.
 DOI:10.1109/HSCMA.2014.6843274